19 April 2016

 Count Dracula

-According to German Wikipedia her film debut was already in 1913 in an unknown Hungarian silent film.
+According to German Wikipedia, her film debut was already in 1913 in an unknown Hungarian silent film.
 From 1916 on she started to appear regularly in the cinema billed as Kamilla Hollai.
-Her second film was Mire megvénülünk/What is Shallow (Ödön Uher jr., 1916).
+Her first and second films were Jenő Illés' silent film János Vitéz (1916) and Mire megvénülünk/What is Shallow (Ödön Uher jr., 1916).
+Film historians refer to her as one of the first female film stars of the Hungarian silent film industry, because János Vitéze with Kamilla Hollai as the female lead was one of the first full-length Hungarian silent films.

 Camilla von Hollay